Guikingone/SchedulerBundle/README.md

 ## Quick start

-I Once installed, time to update the `config/bundles.php`:
+If symfony/flex is not installed, manually update the `config/bundles.php`:

 ```php
 // config/bundles.php